danko1122q/vel-shell/docs/LANGUAGE.md

 ### Bare Word

 Any sequence of non-whitespace, non-special characters.
-Variable substitution does not occur inside bare words unless the word contains `$`.

 ```
 write hello